Emotion classification: Simplicity debate

-Semantically distinct emotions

-Eugene Bann proposed a theory that people transmit their understanding of emotions through the language they use that surrounds mentioned emotion keywords.
-He posits that the more distinct language is used to express a certain emotion, then the more distinct the perception (including proprioception) of that emotion is, and thus more basic.
-This allows us to select the dimensions best representing the entire spectrum of emotion.
-Coincidentally, it was found that Ekman's (1972) basic emotion set, arguably the most frequently used for classifying emotions, is the most semantically distinct.

 Dimensional models of emotion

-For both theoretical and practical reasons researchers define emotions according to one or more dimensions.
-In his philosophical treatise, The Passions of the Soul, Descartes defines and investigates the six primary passions (wonder, love, hate, desire, joy, and sadness).
-Wilhelm Max Wundt, the father of modern psychology, proposed in 1897 that emotions can be described by three dimensions: "pleasurable versus unpleasurable", "arousing or subduing" and "strain or relaxation".
-In 1954 Harold Schlosberg named three dimensions of emotion: "pleasantness–unpleasantness", "attention–rejection" and "level of activation".
+For both theoretical and practical reasons, researchers define emotions according to one or more dimensions.
+In his 1649 philosophical treatise, The Passions of the Soul, Descartes defines and investigates the six primary passions (Wonder, love, hate, desire, joy, and sadness).
+In 1897, Wilhelm Max Wundt, the father of modern psychology, proposed that emotions can be described by three dimensions: "pleasurable versus unpleasurable", "arousing or subduing", and "strain or relaxation".
+In 1954, Harold Schlosberg named three dimensions of emotion: "pleasantness–unpleasantness", "attention–rejection" and "level of activation".

 Dimensional models of emotion attempt to conceptualize human emotions by defining where they lie in two or three dimensions.
 Most dimensional models incorporate valence and arousal or intensity dimensions.
 Dimensional models of emotion suggest that a common and interconnected neurophysiological system is responsible for all affective states.
 These models contrast theories of basic emotion, which propose that different emotions arise from separate neural systems.
 Several dimensional models of emotion have been developed, though there are just a few that remain as the dominant models currently accepted by most.
 The two-dimensional models that are most prominent are the circumplex model, the vector model, and the Positive Activation – Negative Activation (PANA) model.